Dylan-Acc/QuantumultX/README.md

-# QuantumultX
+# QuantumultX configuration for self-use
-#QuantumultX configuration for self-use
+## Collected from Internet